croessner/nauthilus-website/docs/configuration/lua-support.md

 is especially useful for other remote services that can influence the authentication process.

-After all this has finished, it is possible to do some **post actions**, which are run independent of all other steps in the whole pipeline and therefor can not influence the final result anymore.
+After all this has finished, it is possible to do some **post actions**, which are run independent of all other steps in the whole pipeline and therefore can not influence the final result anymore.

 In the following sequence diagram you can see the processing of the request in more detail.